• Skip to primary navigation

 When we think about developing infrastructure in cities, protecting and enhancing nature and biodiversity isn’t always a priority.
 It’s easy for us to view the natural and man-made as separate and incompatible, but in fact they are deeply intertwined and often depend on each other.

 While development can be a driver in habitat destruction and biodiversity loss it also represents an opportunity for achieving environmental goals.
-Cities are at the forefront of planning for climate change, and because of this the way we think about developing them needs to change.
+Cities are at the forefront of planning for climate change, so the way we think about developing them needs to change.

 Biodiversity net gain